mwhudson/subiquity/DESIGN.md

 in a background thread and a callback that takes one argument, and is called in the main/UI thread with a `concurrent.futures.Future` representing the result of calling the first function.
-I tried a few abstractions to try to make things clearer -- `subiquity.tasksequence.TaskSequence` and `subiquity.controllers.installprogress.StateMachine` being two -- but they didn't really help all that much in the end.
+I tried a few abstractions to try to make things clearer -- `subiquity.controllers.installprogress.StateMachine` being one that is still in the code -- but they didn't really help all that much in the end.

 A cast-iron rule: Only touch the UI from the main thread.